-Don’t forget, if you are planning a European adventure, we’ve got a great selection of hostels throughout Europe and some great tips on free things to do in Europe.
-Here is a list of some of the best best interrailing destinations:
+Don’t forget, no European adventure is complete without a place to stay!
+We’ve got a great selection of hostels throughout Europe and some great tips on free things to do in Europe.
+(If you’re strapped for cash.)
+Have a look!

-Not only home to some of Europe’s most statuesque architecture, Vienna is also filled with plenty of modern twists, including a plethora of chic bars and restaurants.
+Lovers of art and music can’t miss this stop.
+As you speed into the city, you’ll see baroque architecture blossoming amongst contemporary bars and restaurants.
+Vienna, we have arrived.
 The Austrian capital has a long and passionate relationship with classical music, and if you’re interested in checking out a performance, queue up around two hours early at the Staatsoper and try to get your hands on incredibly cheap standing tickets.

 At one time, Zagreb was seen as just a brief stopping point along the way to other Croatian destinations like Dubrovnik.
-These days, travellers are beginning to see that this cool city is definitely worth more than just a flying visit.
-Have a seat in Trg bana Jela?i?a, Zagreb’s main square, and watch people stroll across cobblestones bordered with church spires and vibrant concrete murals.
+These days, travellers are beginning to see that this red-roofed city is worth more than just a quick visit.
+Have a seat in Bana Jelačića (Zagreb’s main square) and watch people stroll across cobblestones bordered with church spires and vibrant concrete murals.
 Zagreb is the queen of café culture, but after you’ve finished your latte?
 Bathe in the warm glow of Zagreb’s buzzing street life: pop-up bars, markets and food stalls await your jingling pockets.

 10. Athens, Greece